'To punish the oppressors of humanity is clemency; to forgive them is cruelty'.-Maximilien Robespierre

 Upon that dreaded day I was to be executed, under the calamitous sequence of the presage that tormented me in nightmares.

-I was taken to the guillotine in a tumbril that was drawn by a horse, as I was driven to my fatal execution.
+I was taken to the guillotine in a tumbril that was drawn by a horse, as I was driven to my horrific execution.

-Then, I found myself standing before my foreseeable executioner, and the bardocucullus magistrates.
-The winds brushed my face, with a powerful grasp subaerially.
+I was then standing, before my foreseeable executioner and the bardocucullus magistrates.
+The winds had brushed my face, with a powerful grasp subaerially.
 The square was occupied by the blood-thirsty commoners, who cheered my imminent execution, as the sounds of the beating drums resounded, with an intense vibration.

 From behind me, I heard the loud singular reverberation of the raven's caw, amidst the crowd I saw gathered.
 It was a cacophony that no man should bear at his hour of death.

 There upon the stench of the guillotine dripping from the effluent pool of blood, stood the bold ebony bird of dominion-the Angel of Death.

 Its guise was exactly the same that I had dreamt a thousand times tofore.
 I remembered poignantly its piercing eyes, its black feather pinions, its sharp beak and talons.

 It was the stately appearance of the raven that was bidden to this momentous occasion deliberately.

 It stared at me, with such a commanding gaze, as time froze from that moment.
 I knew then that the hour of my announced death had arrived suddenly, and I was nequient to prevent it.

 Anon, I had sensed a cataleptic horror of my surcease seize my heart, as the veins of my heart constricted, like a vengeful serpent.